ruadapt/CaQR/README.md

 2. -b is for specifying the benchmark
 3. -w is for setting the weight of the cost function to strike a balance between qubit reuse and weight cost.
 The one we used for the paper is weight = 1.

 Below is an example of running the bv_n10 benchmark in the benchmarks folder.
+You must put all test qasm files in the "benchmarks" folder.

 ```bash
 python main.py -b benchmarks/bv_n10.qasm -v 0